"Little Women" Welcome to the Show!

 House Operations Manager, Venue Operations

-Welcome from the Director Jim Arter
+Welcome From the Director Jim Arter

-The Clark State Theatre Arts Program is honored to present Kate Hamill’s coming of age story from Louisa May Alcott’s classic, "Little Women."
+The Clark State theatre arts program is honored to present Kate Hamill’s coming of age story from Louisa May Alcott’s classic, "Little Women."

 Enjoy the show!